-Members of Melbourne’s wealthy Holckner family have sold a riverside office in Melbourne’s inner north-east suburb of Abbotsford for a speculated price of about $40 million.
+Members of Melbourne’s philanthropic Holckner family have sold a riverside office in Melbourne’s inner north-east suburb of Abbotsford for $41 million.

 The 5927 square metre site at 64-78 Trenerry Crescent is fully leased until 2020 to John Holland which pays net annual rent of $2.4 million.

 In March the engineering contractor pre-committed to 7700 sqm of a building under construction at 180 Flinders Street in the Melbourne CBD.
 This proposed 10-storey, 20,100 sqm office is controlled by Dexus.

 On land zoned Commercial 1, the Abbotsford site was marketed for its potential to be replaced with something more substantial, and profitable, including apartments.

 The property has 80 metres of Yarra River frontage and is next door to a medium density residential project.

 Dights Falls and Victoria Park – the former home of the Collingwood Football Club – are in the vicinity, as are two adjoining office sites, owned by the Australian Education Union which in 2016 sought a rezoning allowing for them to be replaced with residential projects.